michaelgrosner/tribeca/README.md

 Once you decide that is time to upgrade, execute `npm run latest` to download and install the latest modifications in your remote branch (or directly `npm run reinstall` to skip the display of the new commit messages).

-After install the latest version all running instances will be restarted.
+After install the latest version, all running instances will be restarted.

 ### Multiple instances party time